Build a Journaling Habit That Actually Sticks

 The Minimal Repeatable Structure

-A good journaling system is not a comprehensive capture of your inner life.
+A good journaling system does not need to capture your whole inner life.
 It's a lightweight scaffold — the smallest structure that makes reflection possible without demanding too much.

 Three cadences, each serving a different purpose: